 Use these links to jump to different sections:

 Texas prides itself on its strong protection of private property rights.
 But even property owners must sometimes yield to the need to acquire private property for certain governmental purposes.
-When a texas landowner is unwilling to sell their land or real estate to the state or a municipality, eminent domain may become necessary.
+When a Texas landowner is unwilling to sell their real estate to the state or a municipality, the power of eminent domain may become necessary.

 Texas Imposes New Restrictions Following U.S. Supreme Court Ruling